In Helsinki, nature is easily accessible to everyone

 A pioneer in environmental conservation

 In the winter, Finns layer up with thermal clothing, wool socks, and sturdy footwear.
-November and December tend to be rainy and cold, while January and February are often snowy and even colder!
+November and December tend to be rainy and cold, while January and February are often snowy.
 Choose shoes with a good grip for walking on the icy pavements.

 In the spring, Helsinki begins to thaw, drawing more people outside to worship the much-missed sunshine.
 You will likely still need a warm coat and hat, however, as winter often makes several comebacks before spring has officially arrived.

 Summer in Helsinki is pleasant, fresh and warm.
 Pretty darn perfect, really!
-The city’s residents make the most of the sunshine-filled days with swimming, picnicking and visits to rustic cottages with saunas.
+The city’s residents make the most of the sunshine-filled days with swimming, picnicking and visits to their rustic cottages with saunas on the sea or a lake.
 Don’t forget to use sunscreen!

 Autumn brings less daylight with each passing day.
 It is a good time to attach plastic reflectors to your coat, so you can be more visible to cars and cyclists when you move about.
 Remember that nature is at your doorstep, so get out and camp and trek while the weather is still nice!
 Many Finns take vitamin D supplements during these darker months.

-If you are need of new clothes or supplies, Helsinki has a great supply of well-stocked second-hand stores with affordable and trendy items.
+And don’t forget that if you are in need of new clothes or supplies, Helsinki has a great supply of well-stocked second-hand stores with affordable and trendy items.